Text-Aware Diffusion for Policy Learning: Experiments

 \subsection{Goal Achievement}

 For text-conditioned goal-achievement, the objective is to learn a policy to consistently achieve a particular pose described by a text prompt; as the emphasis is for every frame to match a fixed goal pose rather than performing continuous motion, it is natural to apply TADPoLe with text-to-image diffusion models.
-We set the noise level $\texttt{t}_\text{noise} \sim {U}(400, 500)$.
+We set the noise level $\texttt{t}_\text{noise} \sim {U}(400, 500)$, with intuition provided in Appendix~\ref{sec:noise_level_intuition}.

 In the Humanoid environment, there is a ground-truth reward function that measures standing performance, as a function of the straightness of the agent's spine.
 We therefore compare all text-conditioned methods using the provided reward function as a quantitative metric, with a standard prompt of ``a person standing''; these results are shown in the first row of Table~\ref{tab:goal}.
 TADPoLe and VLM-RM achieve competitive quantitative performance with an agent trained on the ground-truth reward function.
-The following rows show that according to the user study, TADPoLe consistently achieves text-aligned behaviors beyond making the humanoid stand, whereas other approaches often fail.
+The following rows show that according to the user study, TADPoLe consistently achieves text-aligned behaviors beyond making the Humanoid stand, whereas other approaches often fail.
 Table~\ref{tab:qualitative_prolific} shows that users consistently found TADPoLe to produce more natural-looking motions and poses when compared head-to-head with VLM-RM.

 We then investigate whether or not TADPoLe is sensitive to subtle variations of the input prompt.
 We change the text prompt from ``a person standing'' to ``a person standing with hands above head'' and ``a person standing with hands on hips''.
 In Figure~\ref{fig:prompt_sensitivity}, we visually verify that the resulting Humanoid policy can indeed learn distinct behaviors that respect the different hand placement specifications.
 We take this as evidence that TADPoLe is capable of respecting fine-grained details and subtleties of the input prompts when learning text-conditioned policies.